Speedsaver/archlinuxarm-orangepi-zero/README.md

 This is a fork and has been updated to use more recent u-boot and kernel since the 4.13 kernel isn't required anymore.

-Audio Codec,UART0, UART1 and UART2, I2C and USB0, USB1 and USB2 enabled
+Audio Codec, UART0, UART1 and UART2, I2C and USB0, USB1 and USB2 enabled